-Workshop with Anthony Braxton & Kobe Van Cauwenberghe
+Workshop mit Anthony Braxton & Kobe Van Cauwenberghe

 Tutors: Anthony Braxton, Kobe Van Cauwenberghe

 When: 11–14 August (3 hours a day) with a public presentation on 15 August, times tba